ndesh26/ndesh26.github.io/_posts/2016-05-25-Introduction-to-Mesa.md

 A Windows Manager is a special that manages the positions of the top-level windows and draws frame around them.
 X Server also manages the input  from keyboard, mouse and other input devices.

+This is very good [tutorial](http://magcius.github.io/xplain/article/) on X Windows System.
+It covers different aspects of X in a interactive way.

 ### OpenGL
 The above covers 2D graphics as that is what the X server used to be all about.
 However, the arrival of 3D graphics hardware changed the scenario significantly, as we will see now.
 It led to creation of a standard API.
 Open Graphics Library (OpenGL) is a application programming interface (API) for rendering 2D and 3D vector graphics.
 The API is typically used to